Why travel to East India

-Whichever itinerary you follow in the East of India, you’re guaranteed a journey with frequent surprises, great cultural variety, world-class monuments and glimpses of traditions that are fast disappearing – in some cases quite literally, as levels of the region’s rivers continue to rise at alarming rates.
+Whichever itinerary you follow in eastern India, you’re guaranteed a journey with frequent surprises, great variety, world-class monuments and glimpses of traditions that are fast disappearing.